galawaydude/data-place/000 index/memory part properly.md

 **Let's define `p`:**
 p = The probability that a process is waiting for I/O (Input/Output) to complete.
-*   **Explanation:** Processes don't just compute; they also frequently perform I/O operations (reading from disk, writing to a screen, network communication, user input).
+Processes don't just compute; they also frequently perform I/O operations (reading from disk, writing to a screen, network communication, user input).
 During an I/O operation, the CPU sits idle for that process.
-If `p` is the probability of a process waiting for I/O, then (1-p) is the probability that the process is actively using the CPU (performing a CPU burst).
+If p is the probability of a process waiting for I/O, then (1-p) is the probability that the process is actively using the CPU (performing a CPU burst).

-**Consider a system with `n` processes in memory (degree of multiprogramming).**
+**Consider a system with n processes in memory (degree of multiprogramming).**
 For the CPU to be idle, all n processes must *simultaneously* be waiting for I/O.
 The probability of one process waiting for I/O is p.
 The probability of n processes all waiting for I/O (assuming independence) is `p * p * ... (n times) = p^n`.

 Therefore, the probability that at least one process is *not* waiting for I/O (i.e., at least one process is ready to use the CPU) is `1 - p^n`.

-**CPU Utilization = 1 - p^n**
+The CPU Utilization is given by $1 - p^n$.

 Let's walk through your examples: